csswizardry/csswizardry.github.com/_posts/2016-10-10-pragmatic-practical-progressive-theming-with-custom-properties.md

   <figcaption><a href="/wp-content/uploads/2016/10/screenshot-theming-twitter-full.png">View full size/quality (401KB).</a></figcaption>
 </figure>

-By using CSS’ custom proprties and `@supports`, we can create a themeable UI without having to compile multiple stylesheets, without having to generate new CSS on the fly, and whilst also allowing users of non-supportive browsers to have a completely usable website.
+By using CSS’ custom properties and `@supports`, we can create a themeable UI without having to compile multiple stylesheets, without having to generate new CSS on the fly, and whilst also allowing users of non-supportive browsers to have a completely usable website.
 We’ll be adopting a healthy dose of